 One of the Group's highlights is a balanced representation of gender on its executive team.
-As of 31.12.2022, around half of the members of the Executive Committee are women (50%).
+As of 31.12.2023, two out of five of the members of the Executive Committee are women.

 Furthermore, the company counts with an equality policy and promotes equivalent remuneration between men and women.
 The salary difference that appears in relation to the salaries of men and women is caused by the diversity of populations and functions in WiZink, as the most operational functions (Collections and Operations), that are subject to lower remunerations, have a majority of female population.